 War and Natural Gas: The Israeli Invasion and Gaza’s Offshore Gas Fields

-Five years ago, Israel invaded Gaza under “Operation Cast Lead”.
+More than five years ago, Israel invaded Gaza under “Operation Cast Lead”.

 The following article was first published by Global Research in January 2009 at the height of the Israeli bombing and invasion under Operation Cast Lead.